When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 The cheapest way to get a test is if your airline or holiday provider offers a discount to its customers.
 Some airlines and holiday companies include links to Covid test providers on their websites, with many offering discounts to their customers.

-British Airways links to five PCR test providers that provide Fit to fly certificates for departure from UK, both for in-clinic tests and home testing.
-The cheapest is Randox, which costs £60 after a BA discount.
+British Airways links to several different PCR test providers that provide Fit to fly certificates for departure from UK, both for in-clinic tests and home testing.
+The cheapest is Eurofins, which costs £40 after a BA discount.

 It also links to a company, Halo, that offers a PCR saliva test – meaning you spit into a pot rather than using uncomfortable swabs.
 This costs £75 but, as previously mentioned, it’s important to make sure that the test is accepted by your destination.

-EasyJet also offers discounts for tests from Randox Health, with home tests available for £60 instead of £120.
+EasyJet also offers discounts for tests from numerous providers, with the cheapest being Randox Health (home test kits available for £43).
 It’s important to make sure that your destination accepts home tests.

-Tui offers a test package for £60 to ‘green list’ countries that require a PCR test, which includes the lateral flow test to return to the UK.
-For countries that only require a cheaper, lateral flow test the package is £20.
+Tui offers a test package for £60 to ‘green list’ countries that require a PCR test for entry and includes the lateral flow test to return to the UK and the PCR test for day two after landing home.
+For countries that only require a cheaper, lateral flow test for entry the package is £20.

 For countries on the amber list, tests will be £50 if they only require a lateral flow test and £90 if they require a PCR test.
 Test packages include the cost of delivery.
 Customers can order their tests an hour after booking.